Athiyamān Nedumān Añci

-Athiyamān Nedumān Añji was one of the most powerful Velir kings of the Sangam era who ruled the region called Mazhanadu, a part of ancient Kongu Nadu and the great dynasty called Chera Dynasty.
-A famous royal Athiyamān family dynasty was the contemporary and the patron of poet Avvaiyar of the Sangam period.
-Athiyamān who ruled over the Dharmapuri, Salem and surrounding areas with their capital at Tagadur (now known as Dharmapuri).
-The most famous of their line were the father-son duo: Nedumān Añci and Elini (the son).
-They were one of the Kadai ezhu vallal (7 great patrons) of arts and literature in ancient Tamil Nadu.
+Athiyaman Neduman Anci was one of the velir kings of the Sangam period who ruled the Mazhanadu region.
+Belonging to the Athiyaman clan, he was the contemporary and the patron of poet Avvaiyar.
+He ruled over the area encompassing present day Dharmapuri, Krishnagiri, and Salem with the capital at Tagadur.
+They were one of the kadai ezhu vallal (last seven great patrons) of the ancient Tamil country.

 Patron of Avvaiyar

 When poet Avvaiyar visited the court of Athiyamān Nedumān Añci, he liked her so much that he deliberately delayed in giving her gifts to prolong her stay.
 The poet at first not realizing the game, got angry and condemned him and then later when she realized the true motive, became so fond him that she decided to stay and became his close friend.
 On another occasion, he gave her a rare gooseberry(nelli in Tamil) that was considered to improve one's life expectancy.